-- Preceptors shall submit the following information: - CV/Resume - Professional License Information - o Proof of National Board Certification if applicable - Documentation of specialty certifications (if applicable) - Provide current contact information to faculty
+- Preceptors shall submit the following information: - o CV/Resume - o Professional License Information - Proof of National Board Certification (if applicable) - Documentation of specialty certifications (if applicable) - Provide current contact information to faculty

 Orientation to Role

 Members of the School of Nursing Faculty will orient the Preceptors to their assigned role.
 Orientation will include clinical or leadership expectations, discussion of learning objectives for the specified teaching segment/preceptorship, and review of skills and policies specific to Campbellsville University School of Nursing.
 This orientation process may take place in person, through paper deliverables, or by any electronic means.